MrLixm/opscripting/doc/tools-library.md

-This file will drive how we will build the node in python later, mainly for its `oparg` that must be implemented as user parameters on the OpScript node, but also cause it might require to use some other nodes before/after the OpScript.
+This file will drive how we will build the node in python later, mainly for its `oparg` that must be implemented as user parameters on the OpScript node, but also because it might require to use some other nodes before/after the OpScript.
 So it is good to start by here.

 ### file-name